-Status Standard A) District Intern Support Responsibilities of the EMPLOYER Provide a qualified On-Site Mentor Nominated by their school administrator Valid corresponding Clear or Life credential Three years successful teaching experience English Learner Authorization (An individual who is immediately available to assist the intern with planning lessons that are appropriately designed and differentiated for ELs, for assessing language needs and progress, and to support language accessible instruction, through in-classroom modeling and coaching as needed.)
-Effective in classroom management and subject specific pedagoy Trained in PROGRAM-approved Mentor Training Program Site Administrator: Ensures that a qualified Site Administrator is in place and possesses a current, appropriate administrative-level credential Focus: to assist each District Intern with developing teaching competencies with regard to design and delivery of curriculum and classroom management practices English Learners: Support will include in-classroom coaching specific to the needs of English learners In addition, we verify that the On-site Mentor process is vetted through a collection system via the Learning Management System, Schoology: ON SITE WENTOR 2018 2019: Year 2 - Cahor + Gerling Started Mentor Requirements and Necessary Letters 🔯 Add Materials Options Site Administrator Letter.pdf 30300 Course Options E 4 sectors Wentor Requirements One-Pager.pdf ss xs Updates Gradebook 2018-2019 On Site Mentor PSA.decx Janes Mastery Mentor Collaboration Log 2018.V1.docx.
-4/m Badges REX AND MARGARET FORTUNE SCHOOL OF EDUCATION INSPIRING LEADERS SACRAMENTO Dear Site Administrator: Fortune School of Education would like to take this opportunity to thank you for your partnership and to your commitment of success for our District Intern Teacher Candidate.
+Standard Status A) District Intern Support Responsibilities of the EMPLOYER i.
+Provide a qualified On-Site Mentor 1.
+Nominated by their school administrator 2.
+Valid corresponding Clear or Life credential 3.
+Three years successful teaching experience 4.
+English Learner Authorization (An individual who is immediately available to assist the ntern with planning lessons that are appropriately designed and differentiated for ELs, for assessing language needs and progress, and to support language accessible instruction, through in-classroom modeling and coaching as needed.)
+5. Effective in classroom management and subject specific pedagogy Trained in PROGRAM-approved Mentor Training Program Site Administrator: Ensures that a qualified Site Administrator is in place and possesses a current, appropriate administrative-level credential. iii.
+Focus: to assist each District Intern with developing teaching competencies with regard to design and delivery of curriculum and classroom management practices iv.
+English Learners: Support will include in-classroom coaching specific to the needs of English In addition, we verify that the On-site Mentor process is vetted through a collection system via the Learning Management System, Schoology: Mentor Requirements and Necessary Letters Add Materials \ Options \ \ FORTUNE Site Administrator Letter.pdf 300 kg Mentor Requirements One-Pager.pdf 55.53 Updates.
+Gradebook 2018-2019 On Site Mentor PSA.docx .xxxxx Grade Setup Mastery Mentor Collaboration Log\2018.V1.docx 4/ 40 madges 👚 Attendance The Site Administrator is part of the vetting process per the Site-Administrator Letter: FORTUNE 2890 Gateway Oaks Dr., #100 Sacramento, CA 95833 fortuneschool.us 916.924.8633 tel INSPIRING LEADERS.
+Dear Site Administrator: Fortune School of Education would like to take this opportunity to thank you for your partnership and to your commitment of success for our District Intern Teacher Candidate.
 These experiences will help our candidates meet the necessary requirements for our teacher education course work mandated by our program and our institution.
-The ultimate goal is to provide these District Interns the opportunity to implement varied learning styles, practice teaching strategies, develop standards-based instruction, and implement pedagogical structures in the classroom.
-As per our Memorandum of Understanding, our District Interns will be provided a Mentor selected by his/her site administrator.
+The ultimate goal is to provide these District Interns the opportunity to implement varied learning styles, practice teaching strategies, develop standards-based instruction, and implement pedagogical structures in As per our Memorandum of Understanding, our District Interns will be provided a Mentor selected by his/her site administrator.
 In order to be in compliance with the California Commission on Teacher Credentialing, the Mentor selected will need to hold a valid credential that matches the credential that the District Intern is seeking.
 Thank you for your participation in our teacher preparation courses.
 This collaborative effort will help make our candidates and our program a success.
-ADDITIONAL EVIDENCE: On-Site Mentor Qualifications • It is not clear how the field supervisors or on site mentors learn the requisite skills to successfully support interns.
+ADDITIONAL EVIDENCE: On-Site Mentor Qualifications It is not clear how the field supervisors or on site mentors learn the requisite skills to successfully support interns.
 How does the program train and provide ongoing support for these individuals?
 The following is embedded in the Program Standards (SEE Program Standard Document):